gunnar-miklis/spotify-playlist-editor/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, or feature requests, feel free to message me 🙂

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.